ventureoo/nvidia-tweaks/README.md

 ## GSP firmware

+**NOTE:** Starting with version 555.42.02, the use of GSP firmware is enabled by default on GPUs where it is supported.

 GSP (GPU System Processor) - this is a special chip which is present on NVIDIA video cards starting from Turing and above, which offloads GPU initialization and control tasks, which are usually performed on CPU.
 This should improve